Mark-Hopkins-at-Williams/final-project-willyj13/README.md

 # CSCI 381 Final Project

 Group members:
-- please list your
+- Will Jackson
-- group members
+- Nikola Marakovic
-- here!
+- Yuan Qiu

 Also, add any files to this repository that you would need as part of your final project submission.